XinyuanLiao/Adaptive-optimization-of-PINN/README.md

-# Adaptive optimization of PINN
+# Adaptive optimization of Physics-Informed NN
 This repository is used to reproduce PINN's inverse problem code about Burgers equation, plus multi-task likelihood loss balance algorithm and adaptive activation function algorithm.

 These frameworks and algorithms are derived from the following papers: